- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 Try experimental options in Google Labs (if available)

-Google has occasionally offered controls from its Labs environment to enable or disable features.
-In some profiles, The option to disable the AI Overview experiment appears.
-Go to Labs, find the corresponding project, and turn it off if you have the switch.
+Google has occasionally offered controls within its testing environment (Labs) to enable or disable features.
+In some profiles, you'll find the option to disable the AI Overview experiment .
+Access Labs, find the relevant project, and turn it off if you have the switch.

-Still, even with the toggle set to “off,” some users have continued to see the summary for certain types of queries.
-It is not a guaranteed solution and it can disappear without warning, but it's worth checking your account.
+Even with the toggle turned off, some users have continued to see the summary in certain types of queries.
+It's not a guaranteed solution and may disappear without warning, but it's worth checking your account.

 Advantages and disadvantages of dispensing with the summary with AI

-Removing or hiding AI Overview returns a more familiar results page, with room to compare sources and dig deeper.
-For many, consult the original source directly is key, especially in complex issues.
+Removing or hiding AI Overview returns you to a more familiar results page, with space to compare sources and delve deeper.
+For many, consulting the original source directly is key, especially for complex topics.

 - Greater diversity of perspectives and possibility of assess the context by yourself.